 There are many ways to extract beneficial properties from herbs.
 The choice of which method to use depends on many factors.
-Examples -- use herbal teas (steeping plant material in water) for ease of preparation (herbal teas are readily available at grocery stores), use herbal extractions for preserving plant proerties (for winter use), use herbal compresses, poultices, and rubs for external applications, use homemade herbal creams and ointments to protect the skin, and make herbal powders for inhaling.
+Use herbal teas (just steep plant material in hot water) for ease of preparation -- quality herbal teas are readily available at grocery stores.
+Use herbal extractions for preserving plant properties for winter use.
+Use herbal compresses, poultices, and rubs for external applications.
+Use homemade herbal creams and ointments to protect the skin.
+Make herbal powders for inhaling.
 There are many accepted, time-proven ways to get healing herbs inside the body!
 From strong alcohol-based herbal extractions to gentle herbal ointments, no one way it best.
 It depends on the situation, what is available, and the desired result.

 Many herbal extracts are taken internally for everything from cough to nervous disorders.
 Of course, not all extracts should be consumed by mouth.
 Use common sense, do some research, and get to know your ingredients!
-Tinctures, liniments, and pure vanilla flavorings are types of extracts.
+Tinctures and flavorings are types of extracts.

-Use alcohol extraction method to produce chamomile, bayberry bark, sage, nettle, yarrow or mullein astringents.
+Use vodka extraction method to produce chamomile, bayberry bark, sage, nettle, yarrow or mullein astringents.
 One cup of extract mixed with one cup of witch hazel makes a good astringent (for additional "tingle" mix in a few drops of peppermint essential oil).
 Bottle, cap tightly, and shake gently before use.
 Use cotton ball to apply to face or sprayer for use on body.
 Astringents are good for skin.
 They kill germs, closes pores, remove excess oil, and make good aftershave lotion.
-Herbal astringents are usually used externally.
-More about astringents
+Herbal astringents are used externally.
+Learn more about astringents

 To make infused oil with the hot method, put 8 ounces of cold-pressed vegetable or nut oil (almond, walnut, olive, grape seed, or safflower are good) and a big handful of plant material in a double boiler and gently heat over simmering water for an hour or so.
 Oil should change color taking on the color of plant material.
 Strain through a jelly bag or double layer of cheesecloth.
 Store in a clean, airtight bottle or jar.

 Ointments can be made with herbal oil extractions and/or essential oils.
 Often they are combined for extra strength and potency.
-I often add tea tree oil to my ointments.
-It helps keep them from going rancid or developing mold.
+I often add tea tree oil to my ointments since it helps keep them from going rancid or developing mold.

-Ointments help many conditions including dry skin and chapped lips.
 Try a warming cocoa butter and lavender ointment on winter-weary feet.
 First soak feet in warm vinegar water.
 Dry and apply ointment.
 Put on thick socks.
 It's like a little bit of heaven on earth.
-For more information about herbal astringents, herbal syrups, and herbal lozenges visit Making Herbal Medicines at Home Part 2.

 * Astringents prepared with ethyl alcohol are for external use only.
-Do not take astringents, infused oils, or ointments internally.
+Do not take astringents or ointments internally.
 Do not apply to deep wounds.
 Always use common sense and discontinue use if irritation develops.